srstevenson/vim-picker/README.md

 # vim-picker [![Build Status](https://travis-ci.org/srstevenson/vim-picker.svg?branch=master)](https://travis-ci.org/srstevenson/vim-picker)

-[vim-picker] is a fuzzy file and buffer picker for [Neovim] and [Vim].
+[vim-picker] is a fuzzy picker for [Neovim] and [Vim].

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/5845679/19386835/60833856-920e-11e6-9082-dd6fa5e7a246.gif" />
 </p>

-vim-picker allows you to search for and select files and buffers to edit using a fuzzy selector such as [`fzy`][fzy], [`pick`][pick], or [`selecta`][selecta].
+vim-picker allows you to search for and select files, buffers, and tags using a fuzzy selector such as [`fzy`][fzy], [`pick`][pick], or [`selecta`][selecta].
 It has advantages over plugins with a similar purpose such as [ctrlp.vim] and
 [Command-T]:

 * It uses the [embedded terminal emulator][nvim-terminal] when used within Neovim, so the fuzzy selector does not block the UI.
-Whilst selecting a file or buffer to edit, you can move to another buffer, edit that buffer, and return to the fuzzy selector to continue where you left off.
+Whilst selecting an item you can move to another buffer, edit that buffer, and return to the fuzzy selector to continue where you left off.
 * It adheres to the Unix philosophy, and does not reimplement existing tools.
   File listing is achieved using the best tool for the job: `git` in Git repositories and [`rg`][rg] elsewhere, falling back to `find` if `rg` is not